kavindumadushanka972/Railway-Ticketing-System/README.md

-# Server-NodeJS
+# Railway Ticketing System

-This is a simple source code written for a server using NodeJS.
-(Runs in AWS elastic beanstalk fine)
+This is a my 3rd year project code backup.
+Will be updated when I'm working on it.

 # Before Run(If you run in a local machine)